What is the Provost Scholars Program?

 There are no other requirements for membership, and there are no exceptions to these criteria.

-Once you are invited to participate, you must accept your membership using myOleMiss.
-To accept or decline an invitation, log into myOleMiss and follow these steps:
+Once you are invited to participate, you must accept or decline the invitation by following these steps:

 Is there an application or an interview?